lsanchez252547/SeboldITCourse/Lab5/Readme.md

 Executvie Summary

 In this unit we explore networks, network types and how they work.
+We also began to take a look into cybersecurity and how important it is to have regular security checks and updates.
+I always hate reading about things like that because it can make you a little paranoid, but it's best to be informed.

 Introduction to Networking